MRobalinho/Reporting_OBZ/README.md

 - We have a SAP SET OBZ_TIPO_DESPESA to classify the accounts the Type of Expense
 - We have a SAP SET GAC_P% sets have the accounts for spending packages

-## File layout to import into PowerBI
+## Excel File layout to import into PowerBI
 -----------------------------------------------
 - Empresa				      - Company in text field
 - Exercício			      - Year in text field (YYYY)